Shelby Jordan, former offensive lineman for Raiders, Patriots, passes away at 70

 Jordan, 70, died on Sept.
 9, according to the announcement.

 Jordan played in 95 games with 87 starts at right tackle during his eight seasons with the Patriots.
-With the Raiders, Jordan was able to win a ring as a member of the Super Bowl XVIII Championship team in 1983.
+With the Raiders, Jordan won a ring as a member of the Super Bowl XVIII Championship team in 1983.

 Prior to his NFL career, Jordan led Washington University’s Division III Bears in tackles for three consecutive seasons before being named a Kodak first-team All-American during his senior year.

-The 1972 team captain and Bears MVP is considered the greatest defensive player in the history of the school, and in 1973, he was the first football player in university’s 150 year history to be drafted in the NFL.
+The 1972 team captain and Bears MVP is considered the greatest defensive player in the history of the school, and in 1973, he was the first football player in the university’s 150-year history to be drafted into the NFL.

 In 2013, Jordan was also inducted into the College Football Hall of Fame.